haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 It currently allows to generate up to 20 predictions per day, which is sufficient for the purpose of this tutorial.

-To run it, go to [https://golgi.sandbox.google.com/](https://golgi.sandbox.google.com/).
+To run Alphafold3, go to [https://golgi.sandbox.google.com/](https://golgi.sandbox.google.com/).
 For this you will need a google account.

 ### Setting up the homomeric complex prediction with AlphaFold3